 a quick shag the flame of love.
 It could be a flicking candle or a forever burning torch or – like the Olympic one – a torch that gets lit up for a month and then put out for four years until you feel the need to light it up again.
 One way or another, you want the fire.
 I personally love this ad.
 Hot and passionate.

 In the end, it’s important to remember that when we look at something real our mind responds differently to when we see an illustration or something that’s completely made up.
 We don’t need to lose our heads to create great advertising, what surrounds us is sometimes just as good.
 And now, what do you think?

-Printsome is a creative t-shirt printing agency delivering around UK, offering t-shirt printing from Bristol to Cardiff.
-For a quick quote, some advice on screen printing, personalised t shirts or DTG, or simply a nice chat about beers, just get in touch!
+Printsome is a creative T-shirt printing agency that delivers all over the UK, offering T-shirt printing from Bristol to Cardiff.
+For a quick quote, some advice on screen printing, personalised T-shirts or DTG, or simply a nice chat about beers, get in touch!